SrinivasTalasani/accenture_test/README.md

 2 - Add any item to the cart

-3 - Verify the correct item has been added to the card
+3 - Verify the correct item has been added to the cart **(EXAMPLE: If you added a Samsung Fridge to the cart, you will need to verify that the correct Samsung Fridge was added to the cart)**

 **All code needs to be committed to this git repository.
 (If you are struggling with git then a ZIP file needs to be emailed to me)**